villena-francis/decont/README.md

 conda env export > envs/decont.yaml
 ```

-You should **add** the new file to the staging area, **commit** it to the local repository,
+You should **add** the environment file to the staging area, **commit** it to the local repository,
 and **push** your changes to the remote repository.

 ## Hints

 ### The `basename` command

-Basename allows you to obtain the last part of a path, and optionally remove a part of it.
+Basename allows you to obtain the last section of a path, and optionally remove a suffix from it.
 > This should prove very useful to extract the sample IDs from paths.

 ```shell